loadwordteam/SH2MSGConvert/README.md

 anything to the translator, leaving most of the control and possible text bug solving to them.

-You can download the last version of this program at [insert url here]
+You can download the last version of this program at [https://gitlab.com/sh2msgconvert/sh2msgconvert/-/releases]

 ## Installation and requirements